nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

         USE PolybaseDemo
         ```

-    - Create a database master key, this is use to protect the credentials you're about to create
+    - Create a `MASTER KEY`, this is use to protect the credentials you're about to create
         ```
         CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'S0methingS@Str0ng!';
         ```

-    - Create a database scoped credential, this should have at minimum ReadOnly and ListBucket access to the s3 bucket
+    - Create a `DATABASE SCOPED CREDENTIAL`, this should have at minimum ReadOnly and ListBucket access to the s3 bucket.
+Your bucket in FlashBlade1 already has this access policy configured.

         ```
         CREATE DATABASE SCOPED CREDENTIAL s3_dc
         WITH IDENTITY = 'S3 Access Key',